guotechfin/KrunoKnego.github.io/_posts/2015-03-19-how-to-configure-digitaloceans-vps-and-godaddys-domain.md

 region, operating system and stack which you want to use (LAMP, Wordpress, Docker etc.).

 Finally click on DNS and afterwards add domain.
-Enter URL of your website for example: mysite.com and just choose your droplet the IP Address part will be automatically filled.
+Enter URL of your website for example: mysite.com and just choose your droplet.
+The IP Address part will be automatically filled.

 ![DigitalOcean DNS Configuration 2]({{ site.url }}/assets/dns5.png)

+After you've clicked create domain button just wait for a few minutes so changes propagate through servers and then when you enter mysite.com it will point to your DigitalOcean's VPS.

 ## Read more